 Story written and read by Yuri Kageyama.

-THE VERY SPECIAL DAY is an Official Selection at the Pune Short Film Festival, Tokyo Lift-Off Film Festival, won the Grand Jury Award at the Oniros Film Awards in Italy and Finalist Official Selection at the Košice International Monthly Film Festival, in 2020.
-It received the Silver Award Spotlight Short Film Awards, Honorable Mention Los Angeles Film Awards, New York Film Awards, Festigious International Film Festival and Top Shorts Film Festival, Award of Distinction Canada Shorts Film Festival, was selected Best Animated film at the Hollywood Blood Horror Festival and as part of the Best Global Shorts film festival, all in 2019.
+THE VERY SPECIAL DAY won the Award of Excellence in Animation Directing at the Montreal Independent Film Festival, Finalist at the LA Sun Film Fest, Official Selection at the Sicily Independent Film Awards, the Pune Short Film Festival, Tokyo Lift-Off Film Festival, Grand Jury Award Oniros Film Awards in Italy, Finalist Official Selection at the Košice International Monthly Film Festival, all in 2020.
+It won the Silver Award Spotlight Short Film Awards, Honorable Mention Los Angeles Film Awards, New York Film Awards, Festigious International Film Festival and Top Shorts Film Festival, Award of Distinction Canada Shorts Film Festival, Best Animated film at the Hollywood Blood Horror Festival and was part of the Best Global Shorts film festival, in 2019.

 These words from Nami, Roy and the Los Angeles Film Awards team about our film meant a lot to me: “Brilliant concept and excellent execution.
 The structure works well.”

 A birthday is very special for any little boy.
 And a little boy is very special for any parent.

 This is an everyday but very special story about the trials and joys of growing up in an imperfect world.